Volunteering with CALA

 So far, no down sides to being a volunteer at all!’

-CALA Family First Volunteer
+CALA Family Support Volunteer

 To get started, download and complete your Family Support Volunteer Application Pack and email/send completed applications to the CALA Inverness office (address at the foot of the page).